-In September 2010, The Arthur Guinness Fund announced a global, three-year partnership with Ashoka to help support new social entrepreneurial projects around the world, in continued celebration of the philanthropic legacy of founder Arthur Guinness.
+In September 2010, Arthur Guinness Projects announced a global partnership with Ashoka to help support new social entrepreneurial projects around the world, in continued celebration of the philanthropic legacy of founder Arthur Guinness.

 Visit the Ashoka website

-In September 2011, The Arthur Guinness Fund supported the opening of Virgin Unite's new Branson Centre of Entrepreneurship – Caribbean in Montego Bay, Jamaica.
-This new facility, committed to inspiring and growing social entrepreneurship across the region, has already welcomed its first intake of 14 aspiring young entrepreneurs, selected from hundreds of applicants, to participate in a series of practical coaching and mentoring foundation courses.
+In September 2011, Arthur Guinness Projects supported the opening of Virgin Unite's new Branson Centre of Entrepreneurship – Caribbean in Montego Bay, Jamaica.
+This facility, committed to inspiring and growing social entrepreneurship across the region, welcomes an intake of aspiring young entrepreneurs each year, selected from hundreds of applicants, to participate in a series of practical coaching and mentoring foundation courses.